wendyverdonk93/docs/content/faq/testing/testing-refunds.md

 ---
-title : "Refunding test payments"
+title : "Testing refunds"
-meta_title: "Refunding test payments - MultiSafepay Docs"
+meta_title: "Testing refunds - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
 aliases: